ahupowerdns/tproxydoc/tproxy.md

 With the `iptables` line above, we can now bind to 127.0.0.1:10025 and receive all traffic destined for port 25.
-Note that the IP_TRANSPARENT socket still needs to be set for this to work, even when we bind to 127.0.0.1.
+Note that the IP_TRANSPARENT option still needs to be set for this to work, even when we bind to 127.0.0.1.

 Getting the original destination address